 - a property was offered that you felt was not in an acceptable condition.

 Our appeals leaflet and form is available for download:

-Alternatively, you can speak to a member of staff from our Housing Services at your local One Stop Shop/Advice and Support Hub.
+Alternatively, you can speak to a member of staff from our Housing Services at your local Advice and Support Hub.